DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: The Proposed Method

+\begin{theorem} In a certain training epoch $t$, the architecture variable $\alpha$ directly determines the validation performance, specifically: $p(y\vert\theta, t) \propto p(\alpha\vert\theta).$ \end{theorem} \begin{proof} {As illustrated in Fig.~\ref{fig:prob}}, the likelihood of the validation target for a given distribution parameter $\theta$ can be formulated as:

-where $X_\text{train}$ and $Y_\text{train}$ are the inputs and labels from the training set, $W$ is the set of network weights, and $e_{t}$ denotes the training epochs.
-Since $X_\text{train}, X_\text{val}, Y_\text{train}$ are observed variables, during a specific training epoch $t$, Eq. \ref{eq:objective} can be further simplified to:
+where $X_\text{train}$ and $Y_\text{train}$ are the inputs and labels from the training set, $W$ is the set of network weights, and $t$ denotes the training epochs.
+Since $X_\text{train}, X_\text{val}, Y_\text{train}$ are observed variables, during a specific training epoch $t$, Eq.~\ref{eq:objective} can be further simplified to:

-To simplify the analysis, without loss of generality, we assume the network weights are initialized as constants, which means $W$ is fixed given a certain structure and training epoch, we can further simplify Eq. \ref{eq:objective_short} to
+To simplify the analysis, without loss of generality, we assume the network weights are initialized as constants, which means $W$ is fixed for a given architecture and a given training epoch.
+We can further simplify Eq.~\ref{eq:objective_short} to

-As shown in Eq. \ref{eq:objective_shorter}, the structure variable $\alpha$ directly determines the validation performance, \emph{i.e.,} if a structure shows a better performance on the validation set, the corresponding $p^{(i,j)}_k$ holds a high probability, and vice versa.
-Therefore, the theorem is true during any specific training epoch. \end{proof}
+As shown in Eq.~\ref{eq:objective_shorter}, the architecture variable $\alpha$ directly determines the validation performance, \emph{i.e.,} if an architecture shows better performance on the validation set, the corresponding $\theta^{(i,j)}_k$ holds a high probability, and vice versa.
+Therefore, Theorem \ref{theorem:1} is true during any specific training epoch. \end{proof}